-Alleged low-cost iPhone body shown off in photos and videoAlex Wagner - Deputy Managing Editor, News Desk
+Alleged low-cost iPhone body shown off in photos and videoAlex Wagner - Editorial Director of News and Content

 Rumors of a low-cost, plastic iPhone have been swirling for months now, claiming that Apple could be prepping a more affordable version of its iOS smartphone that could arrive sometime in 2013.
 Now a site named Techdy claims to have gotten hold of the front and rear panels of the budget iPhone and has posted up an extensive photo gallery and a video that show off the assembled body.